SciPyCourse2021/notes/00_intro/00_intro.md

     - struggling and overcoming the struggle is part of the process
 - final project: 50%
     - meet list of requirements that are fairly easy to fulfill
-    - code needs to run successfully
+    - code needs to run more or less successfully